ealcobaca/pymfe/docs/source/index.rst

 `Examples <auto_examples/index.html>`_
 --------------------------------------
-A set of examples illustrating the use of pymfe package.
-You will learn in this section how pymfe works, patter, tips, and more.
+A set of examples illustrating the use of PyMFE package.
+You will learn in this section how PyMFE works, patter, tips, and more.

 `What's new ? <new.html>`_
 ------------------------------
-Log of the pymfe history.
+Log of the PyMFE history.

-`About pymfe <about.html>`_
+`About PyMFE <about.html>`_
 --------------------------------------
 If you would like to know more about this project, how to cite it, and the contributors, see this section.